brunohce/SimplENM/README.md

 **My script to run ENM using Maxent alghoritm!**

-I've tried to comment the code as much as possible but you can write me if you have any doubts @didelphisaurita
+I've tried to comment the code as much as possible but you can write me if you have any doubts or suggestions @didelphisaurita

 It is quite a simple script, nothing much sofisticated but it works :) I believe it can be particularly interesting for beginners and intermediate level R users as it doesn't have lots of complicated functions, if any, it's pretty straightfoward.